 Oil is one of the most abundant natural resources found in Canada.
-With recoverable reserves estimated at more than 173 billion barrels, it has the third largest oil reserves in the world.
+With recoverable reserves estimated at more than 173 billion barrels, the nation has the third largest oil reserves in the world.
 Canada is the world's fourth largest oil exporter and many experts would agree that national prosperity is closely intertwined with petroleum exports.

 While the oil industry is active across the country, almost all production comes from the provinces of Alberta, Saskatchewan and Newfoundland and Labrador.

-Alberta is where a majority of oil is produced in Canada - more than 80%.
-That's because the province is home to the oil sands.
-About 20% of the 166 billion+ barrels in the oil sands is extractable via mining, while in-situ (in place, or "in the ground") methods must be used for the remaining 80% for reserves that are too deep (>~75 metres).
+Alberta is where a majority of oil is produced in Canada - more than 80 per cent - because the province is home to the oil sands.
+Just 20 per cent of the 166 billion+ barrels in the oil sands is extractable via surfance mining, while in-situ (in place, or "in the ground") methods must be used for the remaining 80 per cent for reserves that are too deep (>~75 metres).

-Saskatchewan also has billions more barrels of reserves in the ground, and is responsible for about 13% of Canada's oil production.
+Saskatchewan also has billions more barrels of reserves in the ground, and is responsible for about 13 per cent of Canada's oil production.
 Meanwhile, billions of more barrels – discovered and undiscovered – are found north and east off the coast of Newfoundland and Labrador.
-In-situ methods are used in both of these areas.
+In-situ methods are used in both of these provinces.

 Canadian Oil: Quick Facts

 - 170+ billion barrels of recoverable reserves - third-largest in the world

 - Additional 250+ billion barrels could potentially be recovered with new technology and favourable economic conditions

 - Alberta, Saskatchewan, Newfoundland and Labrador are major producers

 - Canada currently produces over 4 million barrels per day

 - Almost all Canadian oil is currently sold to the United States (more than 95% annually)

 Natural Gas in Canada

 Natural gas is another natural resource found in abundance in Canada.
-As the world's 4th largest producer and 5th largest exporter, it's estimated that there's about 1,225 trillion cubic feet of natural gas potential in the country.
+As the world's 4th largest producer and 5th largest exporter, it is estimated that there is about 1,225 trillion cubic feet of natural gas potential in the country.